 We prospectively studied the IOP changes at a series of altitude elevations and found that LA group demonstrated a consistent trend of decrease in IOP with acute, effortless altitude elevation from sea level; and at the highest altitude, the decreased IOP was comparable to the IOP of native residents.
 However, IOP in the HA group was sustained after exposure to VHA.
 The change in IOP of the LA group was correlated with systemic parameters.

 The decrease in IOP in the LA group after acute effortless exposure was consistent with previous studies performed at similar altitude[4,5,7,9].
 However, these findings contradict those of Somner et al[10], who found an increase in both raw IOP and IOP corrected by central corneal thickness (CCT) after exposure to 5200 m ASL.
 The subjects in that study were flown to 3700 m ASL, where they acclimatized for 4 d before being driven for 2 h to 5200 m ASL.
 The authors compared IOP at 5200 m ASL and upon return to sea level.
 The baseline value measured after exposure to HA might be influenced by altitude exposure and thus yielded different results[10].
-Our findings were also inconsistent with another study that reported IOP increased in lowlanders travelled to 2000 m ASL by bus and trekked to 2800 m ASL[11].
-The effect of acute altitudinal changes on intraocular pressure is different from the effect of chronic exposure and thus yielded different results.
-Previous studies have also reported a reduction in IOP from 14.2 ± 2.7 mmHg at ground level to 12.3 ± 2.5 mmHg in the second hour of flight and 12.0 ± 1.7 mmHg at 3.5 h after landing.
+Our findings were also inconsistent with a study that reported increased IOP in lowlanders travelled to 2000 m ASL by bus and trekked to 2800 m ASL[11].
+The effect of acute altitudinal change on intraocular pressure was different from the effect of chronic exposure and thus yielded different results.
+A previous study has also reported a reduction in IOP from 14.2 ± 2.7 mmHg at ground level to 12.3 ± 2.5 mmHg in the second hour of flight and 12.0 ± 1.7 mmHg at 3.5 h after landing.
 The cabin pressure was maintained around 8000 feet, equivalent to 2440 m ASL[17].
 This pressure was similar to that at the first altitude our subjects reached.
 It is possible that air travel might also have contributed to some extent to the IOP changes found at HA.

 In the current study, IOP in lowlanders did not return to baseline upon return to sea level.
 Nebbioso et al[8] reported a further decrease in IOP after immediate return to sea level from 5486 m ASL in a simulation chamber.
 Bosch et al[18] demonstrated partially recovered IOP compared with that at 5200 m ASL.
 Willmann et al[9] reported a significant reduction in IOP after correction by CCT and recovered to baseline level 14 d after return to 374 m.
 Thus, previous studies, although they rarely showed complete IOP recordings from pre-ascent to HA then back to sea level, combined with our results indicate that IOP should spend some time recovering to sea level after exposure to altitude.
 Whether IOP changes after exposure to higher elevations in highlanders has never been reported.
 Our results showed comparable IOP in highlanders throughout the observation time at VHA (3750 m ASL), indicating that adaptation in highlanders protected them from hypoxia at higher altitude.